 MESSAGE FROM RAND HOCH, PRESIDENT & FOUNDER

-Working to elect LGBT supportive public officials has resulted in the enactment of more than 65local laws and policies which now provide Palm Beach County’s LGBT residents and visitors with equal protection and equal family benefits.
+Working to elect LGBT-supportive public officials has resulted in the enactment of more than 65 local laws and policies which now provide Palm Beach County’s LGBT residents and visitors with both equal protection and equal family benefits.

-Until all federal and state civil rights laws become LGBT inclusive – and until marriage equality reaches Florida – PBCHRC will remain vigilant in our efforts to ending discrimination based on sexual orientation, gender identity and gender expression.
+Until all federal and state civil rights laws become LGBT-inclusive – and until marriage equality is extended throughout Florida – PBCHRC will remain vigilant in its efforts to end discrimination based on sexual orientation, gender identity and gender expression.

 The Council's current projects include persuading:

 In keeping with PBCHRC’s commitment to promoting equality through education, advocacy, direct action, impact litigation and community outreach, PBCHRC Board Member Hutch Floyd and I will be participating in November in the 2014 Out & Equal Workplace Summit in San Francisco.
 The following month, PBCHRC Vice Chair Jess Blackman, Secretary Rae Franks and Litigation Chair Trent Steele will be participating in Lavender Law, the National LGBT Bar Association Conference in New York.
 While in New York, Trent will also be participating in the Family Law

 These conferences bring together the best and brightest legals minds in the country, and PBCHRC is proud to continue its relationship these incredible legal organizations.

 Finally, PBCHRC Treasurer Dan Hall and I were proud to represent the Council at President Obama’s LGBT Pride Month Reception at the White House on June 30.
 We were also pleased to attend a policy briefing on LGBT issues at the White House prior to the reception with the President and First Lady.